mikegsCoder/Task-Manager/README.md

    ```
 2. Open the solution with Visual Studio 2022.

-3. Fix the Connection String if you need to do this.
-You can find it in TaskManager/Infrastricture/Data/ApplicationDbContext.cs.

-4. Start TaskManager.WPF project.
-On startup TaskManager database will be created in your MS SQL Server and the data will be seeded.
+3. Start TaskManager.WPF project.
+On startup TaskManager database will be created and the data will be seeded.

 ## :information_source: Application Functionality: